Rat running

-Rat running (also known as rodent running or cut-through driving) is the practice by motorists of using residential side streets or any unintended short cut such as a parking lot, delivery service lane or cemetery road instead of the intended main road in urban or suburban areas.
+Rat running, also known as cut-through driving or a traffic shortcut, is British slang for the practice of motorists using residential side streets or any unintended short cut such as a parking lot, delivery service lane or cemetery road instead of the intended main road in urban or suburban areas.
+Traffic shortcuts involve using alternative public routes or traversing private property, such as service stations or shopping centre car parks, to reduce travel time.
+While alternative routes can redistribute traffic and may improve travel efficiency under certain conditions, shortcuts through private property are more controversial.